-In the late 1990s I did something I usually do not do, I went out and bought an Atari 2600 cartridge that I thought was overpriced.
+In the late 1990s, I did something I usually do not do, I went out and bought an Atari 2600 cartridge that I thought was overpriced.
 I paid 33 dollars for Chase the Chuck Wagon.
-The game was in rough shape then, but it worked and I am happy to say, it looks pretty much the same today (worn silver label is peeling) and more importantly it still works.
+The game was in rough shape then, but it worked and I am happy to say, it looks pretty much the same today (the worn silver label is peeling), and more importantly, it still works.
 So I thought I would fire it up for this week’s retro game review.

 My memories on this title are a little flaky.
 If I remember it rightly, this game was a premium you could send away for from Purina, the makers of high-quality dog food and even higher quality commercials featuring a dog chasing a tiny chuck wagon.
 Since it was a premium, my expectations were low, which is good since the game actually has some nice little surprises that raise it above what you normally would get from a giveaway game.